 In those cases, where it's not immediately apparent which category and app may be in, your only options are to add it to the home page, browse the list, or search for it by name.
 When you find it, you can also memorize its location, but why would you want to do that?

 Another downside is that you can't move apps around.
 Wherever iOS 14 places your app, it is stuck there.
 You also can't move folders on your home screen to the App Library.
-However, when deleting individual apps from your home screen, there's that "Add to Library" option to hide it from the home screen instead of removing it.
+However, when deleting individual apps from your home screen, there's that "Move to App Library" option to hide it from the home screen instead of removing it.

 Lastly, it's also not accessible from the lock screen like Today View.
 While being able to launch an app from the lock screen would be a security risk, no doubt, it would be convenient if it could preload an app so that once your iPhone was unlocked, it would open.